sreitmaier/KanBalancePrototype/README.md

 Download or clone file.

-Change to a command line terminal and go to the directory of the file.
+Change to a command line terminal and go to the main directory of the file.

+Enter the command:

+npm install

-Inside this, change to directory called server.
+After this, inside the directory change to directory called server.

 In the directory called server, start node by entering the command